 All of us in the CDO are very excited to start working with 1Ls and to learn more about your career goals, why you chose to come to law school, and just to learn about you as people.
 When we first meet you, we want to focus on you as individuals and give you specialized advice targeted toward your unique situation.
 This blog post gives some tips about what you can do before your appointment to enable us to give you the specialized advice that you as a unique individual deserve.

 First of all, if you haven’t scheduled your first 1L appointment, please do so on symplicity.
 Ideally, we want to see you for your first appointment by November.

 If you are in Chicago over fall break, I am happy to meet with you either at our Chicago office, 224 S. Michigan, Suite 250, or at a coffee shop near you.
 Just select the “In-person Chicago” appointment type.
-All of the other counselors in our office are at Notre Dame through fall break and happy to meet with you.
+All of the other counselors in our office are at Notre Dame through fall break and happy to meet with you if you are on campus.

-To get the most out of your appointment, send your counselor your resume (in word please so we can make edits and in one of the CDO templates from our resource center).
+To get the most out of your appointment, if you haven’t submitted your resume already, send your counselor your resume (in word please so we can make edits and in one of the CDO templates from our career resource center).

 We want the focus of our first meeting with you to be learning about you and giving you the most personalized counseling experience possible.
 If we get the resume review and editing out of the way before your appointment, we will be best equipped to do that.

 Spend some time perusing the CDO’s career resources.